Surrogacy for Gay Couples Worldwide

-Many same-sex couples opt for “Independent Surrogacy” (or “Private surrogacy”) programs.
-Independent Surrogacy is when an Intended Parent manage their surrogacy journey directly with their surrogate, without the aid of an “Agent”.
-Independent Surrogacy is significantly less expensive than typical Agent Programs because they avoid exorbitant agency fees.
+U.S. couples may opt for “Independent Surrogacy” (or “Private surrogacy”) programs as a way to lower costs.
+Independent Surrogacy is when Intended Parents manage their surrogacy journey directly with their surrogate, without the aid of an “Agent”.

-Traditional surrogacy procedures in the United States still cost about $140,000 USD, plus the cost of any emergency medical care for the surrogate or child.
+Typical surrogacy procedures in the United States still cost about $140,000 USD, plus the cost of any emergency medical care for the surrogate or child.
 For this reason the US has been a popular surrogacy option only for wealthy same-sex couples.
-Lower cost agency options range from $90,000 USD to $120,000 USD.
-Independent surrogacy programs cost about $75,000 USD.
-A local egg donor in the United States will cost from $10,000 to $20,000 USD, depending on the donor and the agency.
+Lower cost agency options range from $100,000 USD to $120,000 USD.
+Independent surrogacy programs cost about $80,000 USD.
+Overseas parents must also purchase private health insurance for their newborn baby, which can be quite expensive.

 Gay men are still not permitted to pursue surrogacy in Greece, but this could change if Gay marriage is legalized in the country.
 As of 2018, Greece recognizes same-sex “cohabitation agreements”, but repeated attempts to introduce Gay Marriage have been squashed by both the legislature and the supreme court.
 The court fight there still continues.